-Doctors usually recommend avoiding sex until the infection has cleared up completely.
+Doctors usually recommend avoiding sex until the UTI has cleared up completely.
 This is because having sex may irritate the urinary tract and can push bacteria into the urethra, worsening the infection.

 This article looks at the safety and risks of sex when a person has a UTI, including whether the infection is contagious and tips for keeping safe.